After a long day of sightseeing, your growling stomach will make you look for a place to eat. Here are the best Mostar restaurants and cafés.

 Café Vinyl lies across the street from the café mentioned above.
-The fun outdoor seating area makes it a wonderful place just to chill out, relax before or after exploring the Mostar Old Town.
+The fun outdoor seating area makes it a wonderful place to chill out and relax before or after exploring the Mostar Old Town.
 They serve everything from coffee and iced tea to sangria.

 With its extensive all-day menu, it’s one of Mostar’s best breakfast places—their morning omelets are excellent.
 There’s also a wide range of pancakes, Belgian waffles, milkshakes, ice cream, smoothies, and salads on offer.
 Beer and wine are available as well.

 The little Stari Grad Café is so close to the Stari Most that it’s almost on the bridge.
 It has to be one of the best places in Mostar to do some people-watching—everyone who walks across the Stari Most has to pass it.
 Their traditional Bosnian coffee is world-class, too, and the interior, with its countless lamps and warm décor, is exceptionally welcoming.